LukePappa/Ourism/text.md

+This is being.
 Being transcends, grounds, and is everything.
 Conscious union with it constitutes true fulfillment.